Login

 Private Grand Canyon Hiking Tours

-We provide lunch, snacks, and water to keep you energized throughout the day, and our professional guides are medically trained and extremely knowledgeable about the area.
-Our guided hiking tours are private, personal, and perfect for groups of all sizes.
+You’ll be provided lunch, snacks, and water to keep you energized for a full day of activities.
+We also provide guests with both a small daypack and trekking poles.
+Our professional guides are medically trained, local, and extremely knowledgeable about the area.
+Our guided hiking tours are private, personal, and perfect for a small group of three to five guests.
+Book your Grand Canyon hiking tour today!

-Price Includes & Overview
+Price Includes & Tour Overview

 • Personalized and private hiking experience